 Sessions

-Important to keep in mind that HTTP is a stateless protocol.
-Meaning, every request is independent and has no relation to any previous or future request.
+Keep in mind that HTTP is a stateless protocol.
+Each request stands alone, with no link to a past or future request.

-This is exactly what sessions brings to HTTP.
-It converts the stateless HTTP into a stateful one by linking multiple requests to the same user.
+This is exactly what sessions bring to HTTP.
+They make HTTP stateful by linking many requests to the same user.

-A session is a server-side state that lets the server link multiple requests to the same user.
-The server application creates all information related to the user request and stores in the memory and returns a session ID to the client.
+A session is server-side state.
+It lets the server link many requests to the same user.
+The server app builds all the user's request data and stores it in memory.
+It then returns a session ID to the client.

 -

 Session IDs can be returned in cookie headers.
-Since browser automatically sends the cookies for every request, the session ID is automatically sent to the server for every request.
-So nothing extra for the application on the browser to do.
+The browser sends cookies on every request.
+The session ID goes to the server each time.
+The browser app does nothing extra.

 -